java/devjava-content/app/pages/learn/01_tutorial/07_rich_client_apps/01_javafx/06_all_together.md

 <a id="list-view-sort">&nbsp;</a>
 ## ListView and Sort

 Suppose you want to sort the list of names by last name and then first name.
 JavaFX has several ways to sort lists.
-Since we need to keep names sorted, we’ll wrap the underlying `ObservableArrayList` in a  [`SortedList`](javafxdoc:SortedList).
+Since we need to keep names sorted, we’ll wrap the underlying `observableArrayList` in a  [`SortedList`](javafxdoc:SortedList).
 To keep the list sorted in ListView, we invoke  [`ListView`](javafxdoc:ListView)’s setItems() method with the sorted list.
 A comparator specifies the ordering.
 First, we compare each person’s last name for sorting and then the first names if necessary.
 To set the sorting, the `setComparator()` method uses an anonymous class or, more succinctly, a lambda expression: